LOCATION: Madhya Pradesh AREA: 1,920.0 km˛ VILLAGES: 461 + 1 town POPULATION: 140,000 (1948) RELIGION: Hindu

 - Kunwar Hardayal Singh, born 1913.

-- Maharaj Madho Singh, he was granted the jagir of
+- Maharaj Madho Singh (by a concubine), born 1872, he was granted the jagir of

 - Maharaj Kishore Singh, Thakur Saheb of